flowsion/api/README.md

 Request Limits
 --------------

-You can make up to 6 requests a second from the same account.
+You can make up to 100 requests a minute from the same account.
 Following this you will receive a '429 Error: too many requests by this user'.
 You will need to wait 30 minutes before attempting another request.

 Other Errors
 ------------

-Other errors you may see will start with 5xx, e.g. 502 Bad Gateway.
+Other errors you may see will start with 5xx, e.g. 500 Internal Server Error.
 Please hold and try your request again later.
+If the error persists please contact support@floatschedule.com.

 API Improvements